mthor1234/Passport_Challenge/README.md

     - How should I handle creating a new user profile?
 Dialog Fragment???
         * Used a Dialog Fragment that pops up and displays a form to the user.
 FB backend is updated when the user clicks submit

+    - How do I add a filter to the RecyclerView?
+        * Guessing I make a copy of the mutablelivedata from the database because if I add a filter to the data directly, it will overwrite the data?

 ////////// DETAIL SCREEN //////////////////////